ClioVis is a unique visualization tool that helps you:

 ClioVis is the perfect tool to help you discover unexpected connections between historical events or to use for class presentations in a variety of different courses.

-Perform and visualize complex network analysis.
+Perform and visualize complex network analysis to make your results easier to understand.

 Advanced students can use ClioVis to assemble and visualize network analysis for dissertations and long-term research projects.
 Genealogists can use it for family history projects.